lisaover/lisaover.github.io/_portfolio/9901-duq-masters-thesis.md

-The No Child Left Behind (NCLB) era of educational reform, which is now at the close of its 14th year, focuses on improving student learning by using research-based teaching techniques, making evidence-based decisions, hiring quality teachers, holding schools and school districts accountable for student performance, and allowing families to leave a school that is designated as “failing” to attend one with a better report card.
+The No Child Left Behind (NCLB) era of educational reform, which is now at the close of its 14th year, focuses on improving student learning by using research-based teaching techniques, making evidence-based decisions, hiring quality teachers, holding schools and school districts accountable for student performance, and allowing families to leave a school that is designated as &ldquo;failing&rdquo; to attend one with a better report card.
 The goal of NCLB is to make sure each and every child reaches certain learning outcomes before he or she graduates high school.
 However, school performance measures show that fourteen years of NCLB funding and efforts has not reached every school and, consequently, not every child.
-Many schools are still designated as “failing” as a result of numerous low performing students.
+Many schools are still designated as &ldquo;failing&rdquo; as a result of numerous low performing students.

 The purpose of this study is to examine the amount of variance in the new Pennsylvania school performance data that is explained by IRS-based income values.
 Upon initial inspection of school performance, it appears that scores decrease as income decreases.
 If this correlation is true and a statistically and practically significant amount of